SurajChinna/Breast-Cancer-Prediction/README.md

 ------------

 # Breast Cancer Prediction
-> Predicts whether the cancer is Malignant or Benign
+> Predicts whether the type of breast cancer is Malignant or Benign

 ## Table of contents
 * [About Project](#about-project)